KasiaOtko/TheOfficeNetwork/content/networks/index.md

 </table>

 Some of the key insights derived from the above table and visualisation:
 * Michael Scott is a member of the biggest community (community 0), consisting of 66 people.
 It is reasonable that [Holly Flax](https://theoffice.fandom.com/wiki/Holly_Flax) (Michael's soulmate) is a member too.
-To our surprise, he is not connected with any of the main characters besides [Meredith](https://theoffice.fandom.com/wiki/Meredith_Palmer) and [Creed](https://theoffice.fandom.com/wiki/Creed_Bratton), who don't seem to have many friends outside the Scranton Branch and even within it they **did not establish many relationships**.
-Besides them, the r**est of members have very low degrees**.
+To our surprise, besides [Meredith](https://theoffice.fandom.com/wiki/Meredith_Palmer) and [Creed](https://theoffice.fandom.com/wiki/Creed_Bratton), who don't seem to have many friends outside the Scranton Branch and even within it they **did not establish many relationships**, the **rest of members of this community have low degrees**.
 * Community 1 seems to be **the best defined** as it is centered around the **relationship betweem Jim and Pam and their families** (we see characters with Beesly and Halpert surnames and [Roy Anderson](https://theoffice.fandom.com/wiki/Roy_Anderson) - former Pam's fiancé).
 * Community 2 is a **small community centered around** [Kevin Malone](https://theoffice.fandom.com/wiki/Kevin_Malone) as it includes his sister, daughter, and girlfriends.
 * Community 3 consists of employees working in different **Dunder Mifflin branches**, usually occupying (at some point) **managerial positions**, including [David Wallace](https://theoffice.fandom.com/wiki/David_Wallace) - company CFO and later CEO - and his family.

-Remaining communities include the rest of main characters in different proportions which is also depenednt on how many different threads along the show they share.
+Remaining communities include the rest of main characters in different proportions which is also dependent on how many different threads along the show they share.
 For example, in community 4 we have Dwight and Angela who had an affair at the beginning of the show.
 We also have Oscar who is an accountant just like Angela but he also had an affair with Angela's husband - Robert Lipton!

 <h4> Networkx algorithms for community detection </h4>